Sonictherocketman/sonictherocketman.github.io/archive/reading-milestones-attention-spans-and-cool-charts/article.md

 ### Deliberate Acts of Reading

-Since leaving high school over a decade ago, my reading preferences have largely pivoted away from Sci-Fi and Fantasy and toward Non-Fiction, especially history, politics, and public policy.
+Since graduating high school over a decade ago, my reading preferences have largely pivoted away from Sci-Fi and Fantasy and toward Non-Fiction, especially history, politics, and public policy.
 That said my love of Fantasy never died, I just stopped reading it; instead I listened to it.

 Now, I consider listening to audiobooks to be fundamentally equivalent to reading physical books in almost every way.
 For me though, the act of sitting down to read a book, as opposed to listening while doing something else, is a much more conscious and deliberate act.
 I've recently gone back to reading Fiction again.
 I've done this partly to give myself a break from Non-Fiction, and partially to rediscover the joy of actually reading fiction with my eyeballs.